Band-filling effect on magnetic anisotropy using a Green's function method: Results and discussions

-\redbf{Better agreement can be reached for $T$=Ni} Although, the RBA predicts the correct easy axis direction for $T$=Ni, the difference between RBA modeling and DFT is rather large.
-In RBA modeling, $K_{Ni}/K_{Fe}$=$(\xi_{Ni}/\xi_{Fe})^2/4\approx$0.6, while the DFT value (1.71$meV$/atom) for $T$=Ni is about one-order of magnitude smaller than for $T$=Fe.
+Although the RBA predicts the correct easy-axis direction for $T$=Ni, the difference between RBA modeling and DFT is rather large.
+In RBA modeling, $K_{Ni}/K_{Fe}$=$(\xi_{Ni}/\xi_{Fe})^2/4\approx$0.6, while the DFT value (1.71$meV$/atom) for $T$=Ni is about one order of magnitude smaller than for $T$=Fe.
 This can be explained as follows.
-First, we use same bandwidth for all DOS peaks in our modeling.
-In fact, the {\pmad} bands are much broader than {\pmbd} bands.
-The easy-axis anisotropy contribution from the transition between {\pmad} states decreases with increasing bandwidth; Secondly, the Ni PDOS deviates from the Fe PDOS more than Mn or Co, so RBA is less appropriate for $T$=Ni.
-The spin splitting $\Delta s$ and crystal field splitting $\Delta c$ are much smaller in Ni than in Fe.
+First, we use the same band width for all DOS peaks in our modeling.
+In fact, the {\pmad} bands are much broader than the {\pmbd} bands.
+The easy-axis anisotropy contribution from the transition between {\pmad} states decreases with increasing band width.
+Second, the Ni PDOS deviates from the Fe PDOS more than Mn or Co, so RBA is less appropriate for $T$=Ni.
+The spin splitting $\Delta s$ and crystal-field splitting $\Delta c$ are much smaller in Ni than in Fe.
 This causes the amplitudes of the negative contributions from {\pmbd \lrarrow \pmad} and {\pmau \lrarrow \mpad} to become larger and decrease the total uniaxial anisotropy.
-As shown in \rfig{fig:kmodft}(c), if we use a smaller $\Delta s$, smaller $\Delta c$ and larger $w$ to better represent the Ni PDOS calculated from DFT calculations, then much better agreement between model and DFT values can be reached.
+As shown in \rfig{fig:kmodft}(c), if we use a smaller $\Delta s$, smaller $\Delta c$, and larger $w$ to better represent the Ni PDOS calculated from DFT calculations, then much better agreement between model and DFT values can be reached.

-\redbf{Larger $|K|$ for $T$=Co obtained in modeling for can be explained by orbital resolved K in DFT} For $T$=Co, the model MAE is about twice the DFT value, probably because of the simplified model DOS.
+For $T$=Co, the model MAE is about twice the DFT value, probably because of the simplified model DOS.
 The orbital-resolved $T_{1a}$ MAE calculated in DFT are summarized in Table \ref{tbl:kso}.
-Overall there is a qualitative agreement between DFT and the analytical model for the orbital-resolved MAE values for all $T$ elements.
-It is interesting that with $T$=Co, the contribution of $4\chi_{22}^{\epsilon}$ term is comparable to that of $-2\chi_{12}^{\epsilon}$ and $\chi_{11}^{\epsilon}$ in DFT, which is not expected in model.
-As shown in \rfig{fig:pdos}(c), there is a small portion of unoccupied {\pmbd} states right above the Fermi level in the minority spin channel, which make $4\chi_{22}^{\downarrow\downarrow}$ terms comparable to others.
+Overall, there is a qualitative agreement between DFT and the analytical model for the orbital-resolved MAE values for all $T$ elements.
+It is interesting that with $T$=Co, the contribution of the $4\chi_{22}^{\epsilon}$ term is comparable to that of $-2\chi_{12}^{\epsilon}$ and $\chi_{11}^{\epsilon}$ in DFT, which is not expected in the model.
+As shown in \rfig{fig:pdos}(c), there is a small portion of unoccupied {\pmbd} states right above the Fermi level in the minority spin channel, which makes the $4\chi_{22}^{\downarrow\downarrow}$ terms comparable to others.
 However, this electronic structure detail is not considered in the simplified DOS we use in modeling.
 If we neglect the $4\chi_{22}^{\epsilon}$ terms in DFT, then a better agreement between modeling and DFT can be achieved for $T$=Co.